-Aside from the foods listed above, there are many other ways to get zinc in your diet.
-If you don’t eat any of the foods above, I recommend supplementing your diet with a zinc supplement.
+Aside from the foods listed above, there are other ways to get zinc in your diet.
+If you don’t eat many of the foods above, I recommend supplementing your diet with zinc.

-If you decide to take a zinc supplement, then be sure to do your research on the different types of zinc supplements.
-They are not all created equal.
-Personally, I would only use and recommend zinc orotate.
+If you decide to take a supplement, be sure to do your research on the different types of zinc supplements: They are not all created equal.